FREQUENTLY ASKED QUESTIONS

 How do I know if my child needs therapy?

 As a parent, it can be tough to know whether professional help is needed.
+We encourage families to err on the side of caution – it is usually easier to address a problem sooner rather than later.
 When in doubt, we encourage parents to come in for an initial consultation.
 Over the course of two to three sessions, we’ll gather information about your concerns and get to know your child.
 You may be asked to fill out some forms or checklists.
 Based on this assessment, we can provide you with feedback about whether therapy is warranted and, if so, what the goals might be.

 What should I tell my child before we come?